ahmedhosam283843/Walli/README.md

 - Browse and search through a vast collection of wallpapers.
 - Download wallpapers to use on your device.
-- Filter wallpapers by category, color, or search term
+- Filter wallpapers by category or search term
 - Preview wallpapers before downloading them
 - Save wallpapers to your device or share them with your friends